- Sweating is natural and healthy.

 What about vaginal deodorants, douches, and feminine sprays?

-Vaginal deodorants, douches and feminine sprays can cause redness, irritation and even yeast infections.
+Vaginal deodorants, douches and feminine sprays can cause redness, irritation and even yeast infections or other infections.
 Also, vaginal odor can be a sign of an infection, so using scented products may cause you to miss an important sign that there is something wrong.
-The good news is that your vagina naturally cleanses itself so you don’t need to buy special products to clean it.
+The good news is that your vagina naturally cleanses itself so you don’t need to buy special products to clean it and actually should avoid using any cleaning product in your vagina.
 Washing your vulva and around your vaginal area with mild soap and water and changing your underwear regularly is usually all it takes in most cases to stop any odor.